Maya (mobile payments)

-Maya (formerly known as PayMaya powered by PayMaya Philippines, Inc. and prior to that, as Smart Money powered by Smart e-Money, Inc.), is a Philippine financial services and digital payments company based in Metro Manila, Philippines.
+Maya (formerly known as PayMaya), is a Filipino financial services and digital payments company based in Metro Manila, Philippines.

+History

-Smart Money was launched in December 2000, in cooperation with 1st e-Bank (formerly PDCP Bank; now BDO Unibank) and Mastercard.
-It is the world’s first card linked to a wireless phone and was marketed by Smart Communications as one of the biggest innovations in finance.
+The company was launched in December 2000 as Smart Money powered by Smart e-Money, Inc., in cooperation with 1st e-Bank (formerly PDCP Bank; now BDO Unibank) and Mastercard.
+It was claimed that it was the world’s first card linked to a wireless phone and was marketed by Smart Communications as one of the biggest innovations in finance.

 In January 2016, the service was rebranded as PayMaya and, in the first quarter of the same year, reached the milestone of having processed $1 billion worth of transactions.
 PayMaya reached 44 million registered users by the end of 2021.

 In April 2022, PLDT and Smart Communications, the two companies controlling PayMaya's parent company, Voyager Innovations, announced that PayMaya would be overhauled and renamed Maya, coinciding with the launch of Maya Bank.
 The said rebranding came to fruition on May 2, 2022.

-Pegged as the country's only end-to-end digital financial service, the Maya app is powered by Maya Philippines, Inc. for its digital payments services and Maya Bank, Inc. for its digital banking services.
-The close synergy across the two companies means that Maya's customers are able to experience both payments and digital banking through an all-in-one money platform.
+In January 2025, a streaming network called BeetzePlay was introduced to be streamed only on Maya for short drama series on vertical mode and 2-3 minute runtimes similar to TikTok's video style with the same duration.

 Products

 Maya Wallet

-Maya Wallet, powered by Maya Philippines, Inc. and commonly still referred to as PayMaya, allows money transfers between Maya users; send money to other local banks; pay recurring bills; purchase mobile and gaming prepaid credits; pay offline merchants by scanning unique QR codes; checkout from online stores using virtual or physical cards; and get insurance coverage for e-commerce purchases, personal health, and mobile devices.
+Maya Wallet, powered by Maya Philippines, Inc. and commonly still referred to as PayMaya, allows money transfers between Maya users; send money to other local and international banks; pay recurring bills; purchase mobile and gaming prepaid credits; pay offline merchants by scanning unique QR codes; checkout from online stores using virtual or physical cards; and get insurance coverage for e-commerce purchases, personal health, and mobile devices.

 Although most of the transactions processed by Maya Wallet are generally in fiat currency, it also lets users buy, sell, and soon send and receive cryptocurrencies such as Bitcoin, Ethereum, Cardano and Uniswap in its Crypto section.

-As of June 2022, Maya Wallet breached the 50 million registered users mark, making it the second most-used e-wallet service in the Philippines, only behind GCash.
+As of June 2022, Maya Wallet reached 50 million registered users, making it the second most-used e-wallet service in the Philippines, only behind GCash.
+As of 2022, there were an estimated 58 million active e-wallet users in the Philippines, with this number expected to grow to 81 million by 2025.